The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 S: Entry skeleton typeM: Chain modifiersL: Locale codeArguments:

-entry*: The entry to personalizepersonalizations: Selected personalizationsReturns:
+entry*: The baseline entry to resolveselectedOptimizations: Selected optimizationsReturns:

-the baseline entry.
+return the baseline entry.

 getMergeTagValueResolve a "Merge Tag" to a value based on the current (or provided) profile.
 A "Merge Tag" is a special Rich Text fragment supported by Contentful that specifies a profile data member to be injected into the Rich Text when rendered.